 - Plantar fascia release: Sit on a straight back chair with one foot on a tennis ball, the other foot flat on the floor and your back slightly arched.
-Then roll the ball under the arch of your foot from heel to toes.
+Then roll the ball under the arch of your foot from heel to toe.

-- Toe spread with heel raise: Sit at the edge of a chair with your feet flat on the floor and spread your toes, then raise your heels off the ground, keeping your toes and the ball of your foot on it.
+- Toe spread with heel raise: Sit at the edge of a chair with flat feet on the floor and spread your toes, then raise your heels off the ground, keeping your toes and the ball of your foot on it.
 Slowly lower the heels back to the ground, shortening the arch of the foot.
 Hold the position for a few seconds and relax.

 4. Address Any Symptoms As Soon As You Can